lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/compilers.md

 Common options are:

 - `-g` to include information required for debugging
-- `-pg` to generate gprof -style sample-based profiling information during the run
+- `-pg` to generate gprof-like sample-based profiling information during the run
 - `-O0`, `-O1`, `-O2`, `-O3` to customize the optimization level from
   no (`-O0`) to aggressive (`-O3`) optimization
 - `-I` to set search path for header files
 - `-L` to set search path for libraries

 Please note that aggressive optimization allows deviation from the strict IEEE arithmetic.
-Since the performance impact of options like `-fp-model strict` is very hard the user herself has to balance speed and desired accuracy of her application.
+Since the performance impact of options like `-fp-model strict` is very hard you have to balance speed and desired accuracy of your application yourself.

 The user benefits from the (nearly) same set of compiler flags for optimization for the C, C++, and Fortran-compilers.